lv042/Weather-Wizard/docs/research.md

 and they can be
 used in a broad range of applications and use situations.
 Although for a small scale project like Weather Wizard, a more simplistic authentication method can also be used.
 Basic authentication is a simple authentication scheme built into the HTTP protocol.
-The client sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string username: password.
+The client sends HTTP requests with the Authorization header that contains the word Basic word followed by a space and a base64-encoded string username:password.
 The server decodes the base64 string, splits the string into the username and password components, and verifies that the given credentials are valid.
 Basic authentication may not be very feature rich, but it is very easy to implement and use (HTTP Authentication - HTTP | MDN, 2023).
 It also doesn't require any additional libraries.
 Its only draw is that it doesn't offer confidentiality, so